Sonia Bashir Kabir: Early life and education

-She completed her Senior Cambridge from Green Herald International School (St. Francis Xavier's) and Higher Secondary Certificate from Viqarunnisa Noon School and College.
-She lived in Silicon Valley, Northern California for 20 years where she was educated and trained.
+She completed her Senior Cambridge from St Francis Xavier's Green Herald International School and Higher Secondary Certificate from Viqarunnisa Noon School and College.
+She lived in Silicon Valley, Northern California where she was educated and trained.
 She has a Bachelor of Science (BS) degree from California State University, East Bay and a Master of Business Administration (MBA) from Santa Clara University.

-Sonia was a Bangladeshi national athlete; she has played for Abahani women's Volleyball and Cricket team and continued playing for Bangladesh National Volleyball team.
+Sonia was a Bangladeshi national athlete; she played for Abahani women's volleyball and cricket team and continued playing for Bangladesh National Volleyball team.

 Career

 Sonia worked in Silicon Valley for Fortune 100 companies (Sun Microsystems & Oracle), startups & in the financial district.
 Her expertise include strategic planning & growth, sales execution, financial management, team building and change management.

 Sonia served in the Boards of the American International School Dhaka, Bangladesh Employers Federation, Bangladesh Cricket Board (Women's Wing), Abahani Women's Games Development Committee and Women Entrepreneur's Association.

-She currently has Board seats in IPDC Finance, BRAC University and Shakti Foundation for Disadvantaged Women.
-She is the Advisor for Federation of Bangladesh Chambers of Commerce and Industries (FBCCI), the apex trade organization of Bangladesh playing a pivotal role in consultative and advisory capacity, safeguarding the interest of the private sector in the country.
+She was the Advisor for Federation of Bangladesh Chambers of Commerce and Industries (FBCCI), the apex trade organization of Bangladesh playing a pivotal role in consultative and advisory capacity, safeguarding the interest of the private sector in the country.

-Sonia is the Founder of the 1st Women's IT Association in Bangladesh - Bangladesh Women in IT (BWIT) and the first Female Tech Investors Network (FTIN).
+Sonia is the Founder of the 1st Women's IT Association in Bangladesh - Bangladesh Women in IT (BWIT) and the first Women Tech Investors Network (WTIN).
 She is also the Founder of The Angels Network (TAN) and the Founder President and a current Advisor of TiE Dhaka Chapter.
 TIE is a Silicon Valley headquartered not for profit association for fostering entrepreneurship.